nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 2. The `ArchDukeParser` then preliminary process the user input and creates a new `AddTaskCommandParser`.

 3. The `AddTaskCommandParser` then parses the user input and check whether all the input attributes are present by checking the presence of the prefixes.
    It also checks whether the command is in the correct format.
-In this case, the required prefix is and attribute are `task/TASK_NAME` and `g/GROUP_NAME`. <br> <br> At this stage, if not all the prefixes are present, `ParseException` would be thrown.
+In this case, the required prefix and attribute are `task/TASK_NAME` and `g/GROUP_NAME`. <br> <br> At this stage, if not all the prefixes are present, `ParseException` would be thrown.

 4. If the required prefixes and attributes are present (i.e. `task/TASK_NAME` and `g/GROUP_NAME`), `AddTaskCommandParser` will then call the `ParserUtil#parseGroupName()`